Zizwar/zip2prompt/readme.md

 - Bilingual support (English and Arabic)
 - File management system for uploaded projects
 - Ability to reopen and analyze previously uploaded projects
-- Checkbox system for easy selection of files and directories
+- Advanced checkbox system for easy selection of files and directories
+- Option to exclude media files (images, videos, etc.) from extraction
+- One-click selection/deselection of all files
+- Improved file tree visualization
+- Clipboard integration for quick copying of merged content

 ## Why Zip 2 Prompt?